faith-kindy/airbnb-clone-project/README.md

 Applies frequent security patches, monitors server activity, and performs vulnerability scans.
 Logs are analyzed to detect and respond to suspicious activities early.
 Why it’s crucial:
 Maintains long-term security and reliability by minimizing exposure to newly discovered threats.

+# CI/CD Pipeline
+Continuous Integration and Continuous Deployment (CI/CD) Pipelines

+Description:
+CI/CD pipelines automate the process of building, testing, and deploying code.
+Continuous Integration (CI) ensures that code changes from multiple contributors are automatically tested and merged into the main branch without breaking existing functionality.
+Continuous Deployment (CD) automatically delivers these tested changes to production or staging environments.

+Why It’s Important:
+Implementing CI/CD pipelines ensures faster development cycles, reduces manual errors, and maintains consistent quality across updates.
+It helps detect bugs early, improves collaboration between developers, and ensures new features are safely deployed with minimal downtime.

+Common Tools Used:

+GitHub Actions: Automates workflows for testing, building, and deploying code directly from your repository.

+Docker: Containerizes applications for consistent environments across development, testing, and production.

+Jenkins: Provides advanced automation and integration for building and deploying projects.

+CircleCI / Travis CI: Cloud-based CI/CD tools for automated testing and deployment.